-If you’re planning a pregnancy, you will need to think about stopping the contraception you have been using.
-If you use barrier methods of contraception, such as condoms or diaphragms, it’s possible for you to become pregnant as soon as you stop using these.
-You may worry that some other methods of contraception you have been using could affect your chances of getting pregnant.
-However, most women find that their fertility levels and periods return to normal in a short period of time.
+If you’re planning to get pregnant, you will need to stop the contraception you're using.
+If you use a barrier method, such as condoms or a diaphragm, you can become pregnant as soon as you stop using this.
+For other methods, your fertility levels and periods should return to normal in a short period of time.
 So your usual fertility should quickly come back when you:

 - stop taking the contraceptive pill

 - have an intra-uterine device (coil) removed, including one that releases hormones

 If you were using the contraceptive depot injection, your periods and fertility may take longer to return to normal.
 For some women, this can be up to a year.